 A fake website may have copied the legitimate details of a company, so when you check out the address and company details, even ATOL or ABTA, it all looks correct.
 Then the scammers ask you to “pay the owner directly” and send a transfer to an account that is in someone’s personal name, that is nothing to do with the genuine company.

 Has the website only been set up recently?
 Use the domain name registration records on sites such as who.is and see when the websites was registered.
 If it was registered only a few months ago, yet they are claiming to have been established for many years, or show customer reviews before this date, then that is a major warning sign.
-BUT even if the domain name for the website was established many years ago, don’t take that alone as proof they have been in business for a long time.
+EVEN if the domain name for the website was established many years ago, don’t take that alone as proof they have been in business for a long time.
 The crooks can wait for an old domain name not being used to naturally expire, then apply to take it over, so it seems as if they have been trading for a long time.

 NO!
 Many scammers pay companies like Internet Search Engines (“pay per click” advertisement campaigns”) to appear on page 1 on Internet Search Engines for common searches, such as “Mallorca Villas” “Canary Villas” etc. Whilst Internet Search Engines do help to remove these adverts, it can be a lengthy process before the scammers adverts are spotted and removed.